stevewithington/MuraFW1/README.md

 ##### packageName
 The most important variable in this file is:
 `variables.framework.package = 'MuraFW1';` You **MUST** enter
-the plugin's 'packageName' here and it MUST be the same as found in **/plugin/config.xml.cfm**.
-So please be sure to change **MuraFW1** to match your plugin's packageName.
-You should be able to simply modify the *package* name in this file and the setting should populate `config.xml.cfm` when the plugin is deployed.
+the plugin's *packageName* here and it MUST be the same as found in **/plugin/config.xml.cfm**.
+So please be sure to change **MuraFW1** to match your plugin's *packageName*.
+You should be able to simply modify the `package` attribute in this file and the setting should populate `config.xml.cfm` when the plugin is deployed.

-Please also note, Mura uses [DI/1](https://github.com/framework-one/di1) to manage its depenency injection.
+Please also note, Mura CMS *also* uses [DI/1](https://github.com/framework-one/di1) to manage its depenency injection.
 This means that you **will** run into issues if you attempt to use any of the names used for its beans as your `pacakageName`.
 In other words, use something unique for